 Like most of the greatest mathematicians, Pascal was interested in physics and mechanics, studying fluids, explaining vacuum, and inventing the syringe and hydraulic press.
 At the age of eighteen he designed and built the world's first automatic adding machine.
 (Although he continued to refine this invention, it was never a commercial success.)
 He suffered poor health throughout his life, abandoned mathematics for religion at about age 23, wrote the philosophical treatise Pensées ("We arrive at truth, not by reason only, but also by the heart"), and died at an early age.
+Pascal is ranked #67 on the Pantheon Popular/Productive List.
 Many think that had he devoted more years to mathematics, Pascal would have been one of the greatest mathematicians ever.

 Christiaan Huygens (1629-1695) Holland, France

-Christiaan Huygens (or Hugens, Huyghens) was second only to Newton as the greatest mechanist of his era.
+Christiaan Huygens (or Hugens, Huyghens) was second only to Newton as the greatest mechanist and theoretical physicist of his era; he inspired Newton, who praised him above the other 17th-century mathematicians.
 Although an excellent mathematician, he is much more famous for his physical theories and inventions.
 He developed laws of motion before Newton, including the inverse-square law of gravitation, centripetal force, and treatment of solid bodies rather than point approximations; he (and Wallis) were first to state the law of momentum conservation correctly.
 He advanced the wave ("undulatory") theory of light, a key concept being Huygen's Principle, that each point on a wave front acts as a new source of radiation.
 His optical discoveries include explanations for polarization and phenomena like haloes.
 (Because of Newton's high reputation and corpuscular theory of light, Huygens' superior wave theory was largely ignored until the 19th-century work of Young, Fresnel, and Maxwell.
 Later, Planck, Einstein and Bohr, partly anticipated by Hamilton, developed the modern notion of wave-particle duality.)

 Huygens is famous for his inventions of clocks and lenses.
-He invented the escapement and other mechanisms, leading to the first reliable pendulum clock; he built the first balance spring watch, which he presented to his patron, King Louis XIV of France.
+He invented the escapement and other mechanisms, leading to the first reliable pendulum clock; he built the first balance spring watch, which he presented to his patron, King Louis XIV of France; he was first to give the correct "equation of time" relating sundial time to absolute time.
 He invented superior lens grinding techniques, the achromatic eye-piece, and the best telescope of his day.
-He was himself a famous astronomer: he discovered Titan and was first to properly describe Saturn's rings and the Orion Nebula.
+He was himself a famous astronomer: he discovered Titan, was first to properly describe Saturn's rings and the Orion Nebula, and estimated the Sun-Earth distance far more accurately than any predecessor.
 He also designed, but never built, an internal combustion engine.
-He promoted the use of 31-tone music: a 31-tone organ was in use in Holland as late as the 20th century.
+He promoted the use of an equal-tempered 31-tone music scale to avoid the tuning errors in Stevin's 12-tone scale; a 31-tone organ was in use in Holland as late as the 20th century.
 Huygens was an excellent card player, billiard player, horse rider, and wrote a book speculating about extra-terrestrial life.